Toscan0/IST-Thesis-FaradayMuseum/README.md

 <pre>

 IST-Thesis-Faraday-Museum
-├─ Project
+├─ Artiste Work
+│	└─ Contains the work done by Marta Mendes, in the 3D modulation of the Cathode Ray ├─ Project
 │	└─ Contains the work developed in the context of this thesis └─ State of the Art